ScootKit/CustomDCBot/README.md

 #### Interaction-Command

 Note: Interaction-Commands get loaded after the configuration got checked.\
-Note: Permissions for Slash-Commands have to be configured in the Server-Settings and will be checked by Discord.\
 An interaction-command ("slash command") file has to export the following things:

 * `run` (function; provided arguments: `interaction`):